 and hypothyroidism; but it is not enough to supply the body’s total needs – nor to prevent

 cancers.
-A recent article in the New England Journal of Medicine (June 29, 2006) claims that
+An article in the New England Journal of Medicine (June 29, 2006) claims that iodine

-iodine deficiency is still widespread, and argues for an increase to at least 300-400 mcg/day.
+deficiency is still widespread, and argues for an increase to at least 300-400 mcg/day.
+Too

 So how much iodine do we really need?
 A lot more than the U.S. RDA.
 But how much?
 The